DiffstarPop: A generative physical model of galaxy star formation history: Discussion

 We have previously used a prototype version of \DstarPop to help create the publicly available synthetic galaxies in OpenUniverse2024 \citep{troxel_etal_openuniverse_2024}, a cross-collaboration effort between LSST and Roman.
 More recently, we used the model to populate the Discovery simulations \citep{gillian_discovery_sims_25}, tailored to investigate the way in which evolving dark energy impacts galaxy formation.
 We have similarly used the model to help create mock galaxy catalogs for the DESI collaboration as part of the Emulator Mock Challenge \citep{beltz_mohrmann_etal_inprep2}.
 Our work in this area is comparable to closely related efforts in the field based on SAMs, which have been used for many years to generate synthetic galaxy catalogs \citep[e.g.,][]{merson_etal13,guo_etal13_Lgalaxies}.
 SAMs remain widely used to generate mocks for some of the most ambitious planned galaxy surveys; for example, the GAEA semi-analytic model is currently being used to create the Jiutian mocks \citep{han_etal25_jiutian_sims} for the China Space Survey Telescope (CSST) extra-galactic surveys \citep{cao_etal18_cssos,gong_etal19_cssos}, and in \citet{zhai_etal21_roman_galcus_mocks} \galcus was used to create a synthetic galaxy lightcone for the Roman survey telescope.

-In SAMs, mock galaxies and their SFHs are painted onto simulated merger trees by numerically deriving a solution to a coupled ODE system for each individual halo. \DstarPop predictions are essentially parameterized families of solutions to these same ODE systems.
+In SAMs, mock galaxies and their SFHs are painted onto simulated merger trees by numerically deriving a solution to a coupled ODE system for each individual halo.
+Recent work has begun to bring these SAM-based approaches into the differentiable-programming setting with \textsc{sapphire} \citep{Pandya206sapphire}, enabling local and global sensitivity analyses of galaxy state variables as well as gradient-based Bayesian inference. \DstarPop predictions are essentially parameterized families of solutions to these same ODE systems.
 For example, in \DstarPop we directly parameterize $\mseff(\Mh),$ whereas star formation efficiency and its scaling with halo properties is an {\em emergent} phenomenon in SAMs.
 This formulation greatly simplifies the task of implementing the model in a library of automatic differentiation (autodiff) such as JAX \citep{jax2018github}, which provides significant computational benefits.
 First, our fully parametric formulation guarantees that the exact same amount of computational work is vectorized across the galaxy population; this is precisely the setup in which GPUs achieve their greatest potential to accelerate scientific computing \citep[see, e.g.,][for an application to stellar population synthesis with 300-400x speedup on GPUs]{hearin_etal23_dsps}.
 Second, the availability of gradient information allows us to utilize advanced optimization algorithms to derive best-fitting model parameters; high-quality fits to our target PDFs are achievable with only a few hundred steps of gradient descent with modern learning rates.
 While in the present work we have only leveraged gradient information to optimize our model, gradient-based inference algorithms, e.g., Hamiltonian Monte Carlo \citep[HMC,][]{duane_etal87_hmc}, and the No U-Turn Sampler \citep[NUTS,][]{hoffman_gelman_2014_nuts} were recently used together with DSPS in \citet{zacharegkas_etal25} to derive Bayesian posteriors on the physical parameters of individual galaxies.
 Our future work will analogously deploy gradient-based algorithms to derive posteriors on the population-level parameters of \DstarPop.